-In the United States, a majority of people begin their careers as frontline workers.
+In the United States, a majority of people begin their careers on frontline teams.
 Across Millennial, Generation X, and Baby Boomer generations, the most common positions include a cashier, a retail job, or a food service worker.
-Unfortunately, some workers get stuck in frontline positions as a result of personal circumstances or a persistent lack of opportunities to advance their careers.
+Unfortunately, some workers get stuck in frontline positions due to personal circumstances or a persistent lack of opportunities to advance their careers.
 As time goes on, this may also create a noticeable technology skills gap compared to other workers who benefit from a more traditional career path.

 In a corporate setting, frontline workers most often include receptionists, customer service representatives, front desk staff, warehouse employees, or any other type of employee whose job function requires significant face-to-face interactions with other people.
 These workers tend to possess skills that specifically match their assignment and cover practical, day-to-day operations.

-According to McKinsey & Company, 87% of companies around the world are either aware that they already have a skills gap or expect to have a gap within a few years.
-Around 41% of companies polled also report that up to a quarter of the roles within their organization will be disrupted as a result of market and technology trends in the near future.
+According to McKinsey & Company, 87% of companies worldwide are either aware that they already have a skills gap or expect to have a gap within a few years.
+Around 41% of companies polled also report that up to a quarter of their organization’s roles will be disrupted due to market and technology trends in the near future.